 There is another cookie called Polvorones which is from Spain and is also popular in parts of Mexico.
 This Spanish-style Polvorones is a flat cookie that is more like a shortbread.
 Sorry for any confusion!
 And I hope to share the other recipe soon.

-- 2 cups California Walnuts, toasted (or 3/4 cup walnut meal, and 1 cup coarsely chopped walnuts)
+- 2 cups walnuts toasted (or ¾ cup walnut meal, and 1 cup coarsely chopped walnuts)

 - 2 cups all-purpose flour